The 10 Best Frozen Dog Treats

 Safety First: Ingredients to Avoid

-While whipping up homemade frozen dog treats, it’s crucial to know which common ingredients might harm your furry friend.
+While whipping up homemade frozen dog treats, it’s important to know which common ingredients might harm your dog.

 Artificial sweeteners, especially xylitol, are toxic to dogs, even in small amounts.